Bellawei0/Scry/README.md

 San Jose State University

 Computer Engineering 172
 Fall 2020

 Written by:

 	Nathan Hencky

 	Andrew Murillo

-	Bellw Wei
+	Bella Wei

 Introduction

 This a forecasting application for Enterprise.

 The landing page looks like this.
-Use the Navigation bar at the top of the window to navigate to Register or Login

 <img
 src="readme_images/landing-page.png"